zeph-yr/JDFixer/README.md

 ## How To Use
 - Place JDFixer.dll in Plugins folder
 - Select a map or difficulty to see its original JD and RT
-- Set up Automated Preferences to select JD or RT based on map's NJS with in-game menu (If you require finer decimal values for NJS, JD and RT, you can edit your preferences in `/UserData/JDFixer.json`)
+- Set up Automated Preferences to select JD or RT based on map's NJS with in-game menu (If you require finer decimal values for NJS, JD and RT, you can edit the preferences in `/UserData/JDFixer.json`)
 - To access the RT Preferences menu, set `Automated Preferences` to `ReactionTime` and click `Configure RT Preferences`
 - Setting `Automated Preferences` to `JumpDistance` or `ReactionTime` will override the JD and RT sliders
 - If you enable `Bypass Preferences if map is closer`, you **must** set base game settings to `Dynamic Default`
 - You can configure `Bypass Preferences if NJS is` equal to, less, or greater than `Lower` and `Upper Thresholds` in Mod Settings (or `/UserData/JDFixer.json` in ≤v5.x.x)
-- To enable `Snap JD and RT to beat fraction`, go to Mod Settings and toggle on `Unlink JD and RT sliders` and set the fraction's denominator (eg. 1/3rd, 1/4th, 1/64th etc) using the slider underneath
+- To enable `Snap JD and RT to beat fraction`, go to Mod Settings and toggle on `Separate JD and RT sliders` and set the fraction's denominator (eg. 1/3rd, 1/4th, 1/64th etc) using the slider
 - To configure song speed behavior, go to Mod Settings and choose one of the options.
-See below for a detailed explanation of how each option behaves.
+See [below](https://github.com/zeph-yr/JDFixer/edit/BS_1.26_Offset/README.md#understanding-song-speed-options) for a detailed explanation of how each option behaves.
 - Hover over menu in-game for additional explanations
 - **v7.0.0 for BS 1.26.0+ requires BSIPA, BSML, and SiraUtil**
 - **Not compatible with NjsFixer and LevelTweaks.** Using with these mods may result in conflicts and unexpected behavior.